scriptsalmon/scriptsalmon/README.md

 ### Hey, I'm Alan :blush:
-I'm currently an aspiring Software Developer at BloomTech!
+I'm a Software Developer!

 All my interests and hobbies have this in common: Defining a focus, breaking that focus down into bite sized parts, and eating with the best utensils and techniques available.

 I'm a software developer with an appetite for learning and problem-solving!
 Currently, I have a craving for blockchain, web3 and augmented reality ~ and am eager to contribute to the growth of emerging tech.

+🔭 I’m currently working with Underdogdevs developing the database for an interactive web application to support aspiring developers who come from disadvantaged backgrounds.

+🌱 Fun fact: When I'm not coding I'm outside tending the garden or getting out in the hills.

 <!--
 **scriptsalmon/scriptsalmon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.